 The present scientometric study marks the first endeavour to explore the correlation between radiotherapy and female fertility, as per our knowledge.
 Our scientometric analysis demonstrates a progressive surge in research on the subject of radiation therapy for female infertility over time.
 The primary emphasis of research has been on investigating the effects of radiotherapy on female reproductive organs and devising methods for fertility preservation.
-However, there is a crucial requirement for extensive studies to evaluate the influence of radiotherapy on female reproductive hormones, accessory reproductive organs, and the molecular changes associated with female reproductive organs.
+However, there is a crucial requirement for extensive studies to evaluate the influence of radiotherapy on female reproductive hormones, accessory reproductive organs.
 Additionally, further research is indispensable to formulate and enhance treatment plans that effectively safeguard women's fertility during cancer treatment.